 That said, newer tanks have heavier gauge steel, fiberglass, or double polyethylene walls that reduce or eliminate this rust problem and risk of tank failure.
 If you have an older steel tank, you should review your homeowner’s policy (possibly with a lawyer) and have your tank inspected on a regular basis.
 In some places, you may be legally required to have this inspection at certain intervals.
 Improper maintenance, damp locations, or structural damage will almost certainly reduce the life expectancy of your tank.

-need to find a pro for your Oil Tank Installation?Find Pros
+Ready to start your Oil Tank Installation?Find Pros

 Home Heating Oil Tank Removal